envisioning/vocab/vocab/fsa-finite-state-automata.md

 ---
 category: CORE, ARCH
+generality:
+- 0.835
+- 0.81
+- 0.785
+- 0.76
+- 0.735
+- 0.71
+- 0.685
 slug: fsa
 summary: Computational model that processes input sequences and transitions between a finite number of states according to a set of rules, typically used for recognizing patterns or designing digital circuits.
 title: FSA (Finite State Automata)
 ---